 In the end, after pulling our audit of his website, we always come to the same conclusion: the person you’re paying does black hat SEO.

 Afterward, the business owner fires the scammer and works with an SEO agency that can truly fill the needs of the business online.
-Whether that SEO agency be ours or another’s.
+Whether that SEO agency is ours or another’s.

 While some of these tactics we’ll go over are blatantly immoral, some might not seem so bad on the surface to the untrained eye.
 Take a look at these 9 black hat SEO tactics so you can know what to avoid or how to spot a scammer: